BY SOFO ARCHON

 To me, if there’s anything we need more of, it’s intimate looks, warm hugs, kind words, and generous smiles.
 Not candy canes, scented candles and Christmas-themed socks.
 In other words, we need more of human connection and less of what humans can get for us.

 This Christmas, my friends, let’s not give each other more stuff and instead give each other more love.
-Let’s not gift products and instead gift experiences — experiences of connection, compassion, belonging.
+Let’s not gift products and instead gift experiences — experiences of connection, compassion, and belonging.
 And if we find ourselves in a place of relative abundance, let’s offer what we can to ease the suffering of our fellow humans.